Published

 GravityKit products now give you a stronger reason to trust what you install

 Every GravityKit plugin update is now cryptographically verified before installation.
-Tampered packages are blocked before unpacking, protecting your site from supply-chain attacks automatically.
+Tampered packages are blocked before unpacking, are blocked before unpacking, adding protection against a major class of supply-chain attacks.

 When you install a plugin, you implicitly trust that the code arriving on your site is the code the vendor intended to ship.
-WordPress doesn’t verify that—it downloads the package, unpacks it over your existing files, and moves on.
+WordPress doesn’t verify that — it downloads the package, unpacks it over your existing files, and moves on.

 The update path itself has become a target